 As it all starts from within, our personality actually affects our productivity whether we are aware of it or not.
 For instance, a person who is a perfectionist would take a longer time to complete his work, at the expense of efficiency for perfection.
 On the other hand, a procrastinator who likes to sit on his work would put off working on a task until the very last minute, affecting his productivity.

 Personality studies have found that an individual’s personality has a substantial impact on job performance.
-One particular study which used a well-established model for measuring personality known as, The Big Five model, found that people with high level of conscientiousness tend to perform better at tasks than those who scored high on neuroticism.
+One particular study which used a well-established model for measuring personality known as, The Big Five model, found that people with a high level of conscientiousness tend to perform better at tasks than those who scored high on neuroticism.
 This is due to the fact that individuals with high neuroticism would tend to worry and overthink on their performance in a task hence resulting in the lack of performance, thus affecting their productivity.

 According to the Big Five Personality test, an individual’s personality can be described using measures of five personality traits as below: